May 29, 2022

 Unlike the other medications described, NRIs and NDRIs do not affect serotonin levels and are not frequently prescribed antidepressants.

 There is no evidence that NRIs and NDRIs react with psilocybin.
-However, to be safe and to experience the full benefits of the mushrooms, we suggest tapering off NDRIs and NRIs before taking psilocybin.
+However, to be safe and experience the mushrooms' full benefits, we suggest tapering off NDRIs and NRIs before taking psilocybin.

-Lithium is a mood-stabilizing drug that is more frequently used for bipolar disorder than major depression and is not categorized as a conventional antidepressant.
+Lithium is a mood-stabilizing drug more frequently used for bipolar disorder than major depression and is not categorized as a conventional antidepressant.

-However, if you are taking lithium, it is NOT recommended that you ingest psilocybin.
+However, if you are taking lithium, you should not ingest psilocybin.
 An analysis of online trip reports showed that seizure is a significant possibility when lithium is combined with various psychedelics.

 With the rapid expansion of psychedelic science, more and more health professionals are tuning into how psilocybin works and how to use it safely.

-However, if your doctor or psychiatrist is not knowledgeable about magic mushrooms or is against using them, here are a few resources available to you.
+However, if your doctor or psychiatrist is not knowledgeable about magic mushrooms or is against using them, here are a few resources available.

 You can apply to be part of a clinical trial.
-Please note that since many people are vying to be part of these studies, there are no guarantees that you will be selected; and if you are selected, there is a possibility you will receive a placebo instead of psilocybin.
+Please note that since many people are vying to be part of these studies, there are no guarantees that you will be selected.
+If you are chosen, there is a possibility you will receive a placebo instead of psilocybin.

-Psychedelic Support is a psychedelic therapy resource that provides lists of licensed practitioners who can help with preparation and integration, and community groups where you can connect with likeminded beings.
+is a psychedelic therapy resource that provides lists of licensed practitioners who can help with preparation and integration, and community groups where you can connect with like-minded beings.

 Tripsitters offers a comprehensive list of retreats, practitioners, local groups, and reading material for further study.

-If you have specific questions about antidepressants, interactions, and/or tapering, you may want to consider the offerings of Spirit Pharmacist or Dr. Emily Kulpa.
+If you have specific questions about antidepressants, interactions, and tapering, you may want to consider the offerings of Spirit Pharmacist or Dr. Emily Kulpa, The Holistic Apothec, Dr. Erica Zelfand, or Jen Zuckerman.

-If you have any questions or want to discuss your personal situation, feel free to reach out to us directly.
-If we don’t have the answers to your questions, we can refer you to other professionals in the psychedelic community who might be able to better assist you.
+If you have any questions or want to discuss your situation, feel free to contact us directly.
+If we don't have the answers to your questions, we can refer you to other professionals in the psychedelic community who can better assist you.

 Ketamine clinics

-Ketamine operates on a completely different set of receptors than any of the antidepressants discussed here, and is therefore generally regarded as a safe medicine to use in combination.
+Ketamine operates on a completely different set of receptors than any of the antidepressants discussed here and is generally regarded as a safe medicine to use in combination.

-Compassionate preparation and integration before and after a journey are necessary components of psychedelic healing.
-When searching for a ketamine clinic, you’ll want to look for locations offering adequate support.
+Compassionate preparation and integration before and after a journey are necessary for psychedelic healing.
+When searching for a ketamine clinic, you'll want to look for locations offering adequate support.

 You may want to explore this guide on how to find a supportive ketamine clinic near you.
 Websites like this can help you explore your options.